talhahasanzia/dart-poet/README.md

 - ["word2", "word3"] (appears in line #)

 ## Solution
-- `Analyzer` class starts reading from file and analyzing lines, get frequency of lines and get maximum frequent word in whole file
+- `Analyzer`[source](https://github.com/talhahasanzia/dart-poet/blob/master/bin/Analyzer.dart) class starts reading from file and analyzing lines, get frequency of lines and get maximum frequent word in whole file
 - `Line` class breaks the line into words and provides their frequency
 - `Word` class to hold word and their frequency data

+## License
+### Dart
 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).

+### This project
+Apache 2.0